lsj2122/P8105_hw2_lsj2122/P8105-Homework-2.md

 The snp_df originally contained information about the Standard & Poor stock market index, with columns for “year”, “month”, “day”, and “close” values at the time from 1950 to 2015.
-Cleaning consisted of arranging the data by “year” and “month” to align with the other datasets.
+Cleaning consisted of arranging the data by “year” and “month” to align with the other datasets, and changing the year from “YY” to “YYYY”.
 The dataset includes dimensions of 787 observed rows and 3 columns.

 The unemployment_df originally contained information about the percentage of unemployment from 1948 to 2015 in a “wide” format.
+Cleaning involved converting the dataset from a “wide” to “long” format.
+Key variables were mutated by changing it from lowercase to uppercase to align with the pols_df.
+The dataset includes dimensions of 610 observed rows by 3 columns.
+(6 rows were NA).